rlmenge/mariner-mock/README.md

 # mariner-mock
-A poc of running mock builds with Mariner rpms
+A tool for a reproducible builds of Mariner RPM packages.

 ## Quick start
 Clone this repo and perform the following